 Please check the terms and conditions of your S Pass.
 If unsure, you should consult the Ministry of Manpower (MOM).
 However, we highly recommend setting up your company with an employment pass.

 What are the company names that I am not allowed to use?

-You are not allowed to use words such as “Temasek”.
+You are not allowed to use words that have been trademarked.
+Example, the word “Temasek”.
 This is a name which the Minister has directed the Registrar not to accept for registration.